dattanirjhar/dattanirjhar/README.md

 # 💫 About Me:
 ### I teach machines how to see, think, and deceive, then I architect the systems to defend against them.
 My work lives at the adversarial intersection of AI, robotics, and cybersecurity.

+#### My work is a meditation on perception—coding machines to interpret our world while interrogating the authenticity of the digital reflection.
+This translates into building autonomous systems that navigate physical space and AI models that discern fabricated realities.
+I'm fascinated by the line between simulation and understanding.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/inksplashedtshirt) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/nirjhardatta) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:dattanirjhar15@gmail.com)